 Doby was born in Camden, South Carolina, but became a three-sport star in high school in Paterson, New Jersey.
 He was soon noticed by the Newark Eagles of the Negro National League, and signed to play professionally with them at age 17.
 Because he did not want to lose his amateur status—and his scholarship to Long Island University—Doby played under the pseudonym “Larry Walker.”
 He eventually took his name back, and played for the Eagles for two years before shipping off to the South Pacific in World War II.

-Meanwhile, Cleveland Indians owner Bill Veeck was trying hard to integrate the majors.
+Meanwhile, Cleveland Guardians owner Bill Veeck was trying hard to integrate the majors.
 Starting in 1942, Veeck began petitioning the league to let him bring in a Black player but was rejected by Commissioner Kenesaw Mountain Landis.
 After Robinson signed with the Dodgers in 1946 (he spent a year in the minor leagues before his 1947 debut), the door was open for Veeck to sign a Black player, too.
 Because of Doby’s age and skills, as well as his sterling reputation off the field, the choice was an easy one for Veeck.

-Unlike how the Dodgers brought in Robinson, the Indians did not send Doby off to the minor leagues first.
+Unlike how the Dodgers brought in Robinson, the Guardians did not send Doby off to the minor leagues first.
 Instead, they allowed him to stay in the Negro Leagues with the Eagles (where he’d returned after the war).
 Veeck waited to make the signing official, wading carefully through the waters of integration until he felt his fan base was ready.
 Once he felt the time was right, Veeck signed Doby and put him on the big league roster.

 Doby got his first start the very next day, but played only sparingly for the rest of the 1947 season.
-As a regular player in 1948, Doby helped the Indians advance to a World Series championship, and became the first African American to hit a home run in the “Fall Classic.”
+As a regular player in 1948, Doby helped the Guardians advance to a World Series championship, and became the first African American to hit a home run in the “Fall Classic.”

 While playing with Cleveland, Doby made the All-Star team every year from 1949 until 1955, before being traded to the White Sox prior to the 1956 season.
 Although he was saddled with mounting injuries, Doby was productive for the White Sox, but returned to Cleveland for the 1958 season.
 He played part-time for the Detroit Tigers before returning to the White Sox.
 He retired in 1959 at the age of 35.

-In 1978, Doby became the second Black manager in the big leagues, (after the Indians’ player-manager Frank Robinson in 1976), when he helmed the White Sox in the second half of the season.
+In 1978, Doby became the second Black manager in the big leagues, (after the Guardians’ player-manager Frank Robinson in 1976), when he helmed the White Sox in the second half of the season.
 He was elected to the National Baseball Hall of Fame in 1998, and passed away in 2003.

 Although he may have been second to Robinson in baseball, he was the first African American to play in the American Basketball League (a predecessor to the NBA), when he joined the Paterson Crescents in the winter of 1947.